nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva4](./img/kuva4.png)

 Then we created the docker-compose.yml file that sets up three nginx web servers offering a single website.
+The below code block represents a Version 2 of the file, where the web server containers are already mapped to ports 8081-8083.
+At testing stage, 8080  was used, as you will see in screenshots that follow.

 ```
 services: